5.0 Oxygen equipment and supplies benefits list

 The client must have been diagnosed with a terminal illness or disease which is expected to be the primary cause of death within 6 months or less.

-NIHB's palliative care home oxygen coverage period is for up to 6-months of palliative oxygen.
-Following this 6 month period, a client will be considered a regular recipient of oxygen coverage, and therefore regular testing requirements will apply.
+NIHB's palliative care home initial oxygen coverage period is for up to 6 months of palliative oxygen.
+Following renewal requests will be considered for a period of 9 months and then 12 months with the same testing requirements as the initial coverage period.

 Documentation required Testing criteria